fivdi/pigpio/doc/gpio.md

 #### waveCreate()
 Creates a waveform from added data.
 Returns a wave id.
+All data previously added with `waveAdd*` methods get cleared.

 #### waveDelete(waveId)
 Deletes a waveform by the given wave id.
 Returns this.